Jackdawdot/Jackdawdot/README.md

 - 👀 I’m interested in android development and AR technologies
 - 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate on learning projects.
-- Need more practice so I'm looking for internship.
-- 📫 How to reach me: strong.zhigunovoj@gmail.com

 <!---
 Jackdawdot/Jackdawdot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.